Loading...

 Notes

-- ๐ธThis course delivery format is fully online and bichronous.
-Students engage in both asynchronous learning and scheduled synchronous classes.
+• 🗸This course delivery format is fully online and bichronous.
+You will engage in both asynchronous learning and scheduled synchronous classes.
 The asynchronous dates allow for completion of coursework and assessments in between and after the synchronous classes.
 Find more information on delivery formats here.

 Recommendations